wce-codepals/hacktoberfest-projecteuler/contributing.md

 # Contribute to hacktoberfest-projecteuler

+#### Guidelines
-### Fork the repo, choose problem and write solution for it.
+- Fork the repo, choose problem and write solution for it.
 Make a PR.
-### Implement Solution for any project euler problem in any language of your choice.
+- Implement Solution for any project euler problem in any language of your choice.
-### Implement modulor solutions and try to add comments in code for better understanding of it.
+- Implement modulor solutions and try to add comments in code for better understanding of it.
-### Read Style Guides of Language you're using.
+- Read Style Guides of Language you're using.
+- PR format on adding solution should be "Solution Added for PROBLEM-NO in LANGUAGE-NAME lanaguage"

-### Project struture is
+#### Project struture is
-- /solutions
+* /solutions
-  - /problems
-    - /language
-      - filename.extension
+  * /problem-no
+   * /filename.extension